sirgalleto/navajitasbot/README.md

 # NavajitasBot

-An instigator bot for twitter
+An instigator bot for twitter discussions

 ## Instructions